AsteriskAmpersand/Ice-Stable/README.md

 2. Make a new copy of "SAVEDATA1000".
 3. Rename that copy to "SAVEDATA_ICE".

+## Photo Data ##
+ICE currently does not isolate photo/image data.
+As such, if you do use the in-game photo feature, make sure to backup the 3 photo data files in your save folder at `...\Steam\userdata\<steamid>\582010\remote\`.
+If the game detects a mismatch between your save file and your photo data, it will ask to create a new one, which would delete your photo data in the process.

 - - - -

 # Known Issues #